EVGENIA SHELEPINA. JOURNEY TO BREST

 He took me to a room opening out of the main barrack, and said that it was his own room and that I could sleep there.
 He apologised for it, but I was really astonished at it.
 There was everything anybody could want.
 A washing stand so arranged that you could pour clean water on yourself from a jug and let the dirty water run away.
 I wondered how long they had been in this place.
 It seemed to me that they had fixed themselves up as if they meant to stay there for ever.
 I am sure no Russian officers take the trouble to arrange for washing so pleasantly.
 Then there were pictures on the walls, photographs, comfortable chairs, everything as solid and nice as it could be.
 He said that he would have to lock the door from outside, which he did, but I was too sleepy to have any particular feeling of imprisonment.

-I woke in the morning and got up at once.
-I had just lain down as I was with my pillow.
+as I was with my pillow.
 The officer bid me good morning, and took me into the Casino, where we had tea.
 It was the most distasteful stuff.
 Then they put our things on a sledge, and we walked to the station which was quite near.
 I will not describe the railway journey to Brest.
 There were two changes, Vilna and Bielostok.
 We reached Brest at 11 at night, and went at once to barrack No.7 in the fortress, where the Russian delegation was housed.
 Trotsky laughed, when he saw me.
 'When they said that a lady had come, I was sure it must be you, but I do not understand why you have come in the least.'
 I said I had come because I found it dull without him.
 Then, of course, I told him how it was that I had come.
 He told me to talk to Comrade Joffe, because he himself was starting for Warsaw early in the morning, so that I would not see him again.

 Then I saw Madam Radek, who was very glad to see me, as I was glad to see her.
 We talked for a little and I went to bed, and slept.
 I was tired out.